Moukthika13/question-type/README.md

 There are ambiguous cases to handle as well, like:
 What time does the train leave(this looks like a what question but is actually a When type)

+**Detailed explaination is given with comments in the ipython notebook**